ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 4. Specify the higher limit, then confirm the change to place your order.
 5. Repeat these steps, as needed, for each additional ESXi server.

-An {{site.data.keyword.cloud_notm}} representative confirms the billing change and contact you to schedule a maintenance window for adding the memory.
+An {{site.data.keyword.cloud_notm}} representative confirms the billing change and contacts you to schedule a maintenance window for adding the memory.

 You must manage the VMware Solutions components that are created in your {{site.data.keyword.cloud_notm}} account only from the VMware Solutions console, not any other means outside of the console.
 If you change these components outside of the VMware Solutions console, the changes are not synchronized with the console.
 {:note}